ebzzry/ebzzry.github.io/en/fkd/git-github.md

     $ nano .gitignore

 Then, paste the contents that you have copied earlier.
+Save the changes.

 You may now initialize the Git repository: